OSC/ood-documentation/source/how-tos/app-development/interactive/setup.rst

 ======================

-This guide will walk you through setting up your Open OnDemand installation to support :ref:`interactive` that run on compute nodes.
+This guide will walk you through setting up your Open OnDemand installation to support interactive apps that run on compute nodes.

 .. warning::